CyberfolioChronicles/Sentinel-Bootcamp/README.md

 ### Prerequisites

 To get started with Microsoft Sentinel, you must have a Microsoft Azure subscription.
 If you do not have a subscription, you can sign up for a free account.

-Permissions to create a resource group in your Azure subscription.
+Permission to create a resource group in your Azure subscription.

 ### Exercise 1: The Microsoft Sentinel workspace
 In this exercise, we will show you how to create a brand-new Microsoft Sentinel workspace.
 If you already have a pre-existing one that you would like to use, you can skip to Exercise 2.